scottmuc/presentations/git/README.markdown

 The participants should see the subtle difference between a checkout and a reset.
 The commands are similar but they operate on different objects.
-They should also notice how the master branch is left unaffected.
+They should also notice how `branch-1` is left unaffected.

 ### I Feel A Divergence In The Graph